thelastpickle/cassandra-medusa/docs/design.md

 structures are designed to aid making decisions about the backup state of the entire cluster.

 ### Backup
-Backups are performed by making a Cassandra snapshot and copying it along with the schema and topology to a storage system.
+Backups are performed by making an Apache Cassandra™ snapshot and copying it along with the schema and topology to a storage system.

 Backups can be performed in 2 different fashions:

 - **Full backups**: the entire data set is transferred and stored every time.
-The GCS implementation of the storage layer will opportunistically transfer previously backed up files from the bucket itself to avoid unecessary network transfers.
+The GCS implementation of the storage layer will opportunistically transfer previously backed up files from the bucket itself to avoid unnecessary network transfers.
 - **Differential backups**: only newly created SSTables will be transferred and the manifest file will link to previously backed up files that are still being used by Cassandra. **This feature is not related to nor using the incremental backup feature from Cassandra.**